 Prohibition of alteration (protection from distortion)

-If the work is intended for publication, not even those who have been granted the rights of use may make any alterations to the work – unless permitted by the author.
+If the work is intended for publication, not even those who have been granted the rights of use may make any alterations in the work – without the author's explicit permission.
 Abridgements, work combinations or changes to the designation of author are deemed alterations.

-This applies not only to alterations of the work as such but also to the context where it is used.
+This applies not only to alterations of the work as such but also to the context in which it is used.
 Here too, the interests of the author must not be compromised.
 For instance, the use for commercial or political advertising is subject to specific consent.

 A right of alteration may be granted by contract.
 Nevertheless, authors may fight serious alterations (distortion).